Last Updated on

 The first exercise is standing dumbbell lifts.
 There is no need for large scales.
 The main goal is to work out the muscles precisely.
 In the top position, Ronnie paused for 1-2 seconds to allow his biceps to contract more.
 The next exercise is lifting dumbbells with supination in a sitting position.
 In conclusion, he “finished off” the biceps on the lower block.

 - Triceps.
 Training began with the extension of the arms on the block.
 Ronald assures that this exercise works out the muscle better than others and prepares it for further work with dumbbells and a barbell.
 Each approach increases weight.
 The number of sets is 3-4.
 Then there was an extension of the arms from behind the head (on the upper block).
 Three sets of 12-15 repetitions are also made here.
 Next – extension of the arm in an inclination.
 The dumbbell is the main instrument.
-Due to the fact that this exercise loads the elbow joint, Ronnie rarely started with it.
+Because this exercise loads the elbow joint, Ronnie rarely started with it.
 Most often it was final.
-At one time, the champion experimented with triceps training and came to the conclusion that a large amplitude provides better results.
+At one time, the champion experimented with triceps training and concluded that a large amplitude provides better results.
 Instead of the French bench press, priority was given to the bench press with a narrow grip.
 To obtain an isolated load, a dumbbell lift from behind the head was necessarily added.

 To study the biceps of the thigh, the champion used the capabilities of a classic simulator.
 Flexion lying was performed in 3-4 sets of 12-15 repetitions.
 At the same time, Ronald tried not to change weight, which allowed him to work out his muscles well.
 Before the competition, lunges and deadlift were added.

-The champion never went in cycles with respect to a diet, but in his diet there was always a limited set of products.
-Among them are turkey, chicken, potatoes, vegetables, rice and oatmeal.
+The champion never went in cycles concerning a diet, but in his diet, there was always a limited set of products.
+Among them are turkey, chicken, potatoes, vegetables, rice, and oatmeal.
 As a drink – only pure water.
 Sometimes Ronnie made “violations” in the form of pizza, but no more than 2-3 times a year.
 Specialized supplements were required in the diet.
-Among them are proteins, amino acids, minerals, vitamin and other complexes.
+Among them are proteins, amino acids, minerals, vitamins, and other complexes.

-Coleman, like a number of other athletes, is sure that nutrition is the main thing in bodybuilding.
+Coleman, like some other athletes, is sure that nutrition is the main thing in bodybuilding.
 If something does not work out in the gym, then it is worth revising the diet.
 Sometimes, in terms of muscle gain, food is more important than training.
-During mass gain, the number of receptions is 5-6 .
-Saturation of the diet with meat is mandatory – without it it is difficult to imagine stable growth.
+During mass gain, the number of receptions is 5-6.
+Saturation of the diet with meat is mandatory – without it, it is difficult to imagine stable growth.